ros2/ros2_documentation/source/Tutorials/Demos/Logging-and-logger-configuration.rst

 Logger level configuration: externally
 --------------------------------------

-You can use the node logger service to externally configure loggers at runtime.
+ROS 2 nodes have services available to configure the logging level externally at runtime.
+These services are disabled by default.
 The following code shows how to enable the logger service while creating the node.

 .. tabs::